n8fr8/securereader/INSTALL.md

         external/bho/TibetanTextLibrary

-    When importing app/ double click on the value "MainActivity" and change it to "YakReader" under the New Project Name heading before finishing the import.
+    When importing app/ double click on the value "MainActivity" and change it to "Secure Reader" under the New Project Name heading before finishing the import.